GLBB24/TetrisSmash/README.md

 ### Children's Privacy

-Tetris Smash does not knowingly collect personally identifiable information from children under the age of 13.
+**BrickSmash!** does not knowingly collect personally identifiable information from children under the age of 13.
 If you are a parent or guardian and you are aware that your child has provided personal information, please contact the developer so that necessary actions can be taken.

 ### Changes to This Privacy Policy